Aakash580/Dockerized-flask-main/README.md

 - Or open http://localhost:5000/ in your browser

 ## Use the docker BuildX
-docker buildx build --load -t your-image-name .
+- 'docker buildx build --load -t your-image-name .'

 ## To push the image to a container registry (e.g., Docker Hub,ECR)
 docker buildx build --push -t your-repo/your-image-name .